 If you’re like me then every week, on Friday night, you enjoy a delicious Challah.
 Now, from time to time I like to try different types and shapes of Challah.
 Sometimes the same old, same old just doesn’t cut it!
-This week, I am sharing a pink challah recipe that is made with beet juice.
+This time, I am sharing a pink challah bread recipe that is made with beet juice.

 The trick of this recipe is to use beet juice instead of water.
 What’s great is that you can also use any challah recipe you like and know.
 The recipe here is based on my vegan challah.
 I switched the water quantity to beet juice and didn’t make it vegan since I brushed it with a beaten egg.
 In addition, I also skipped the dry fruit filling.
 I thought the pink color and beet flavor are the main thing here and didn’t want to add more flavors.